1221mitchell/housing_price_predictions/README.md

 ## Submission

-- Presentation will be delivered starting at 0900 on **Monday 14 December**.
+- Presentations will start at 9:00a on **Friday January 15th**.
-- Your technical report must be submitted in your submission repository by 23:59 on **Monday 14 December**.
+- Your technical report must be submitted in your submission repository by 11:59p PST on **Friday January 15th**.
-- The Kaggle competition will close by midnight **Monday 14 December**.
+- The Kaggle competition will close by midnight **Friday January 15**.

 Your technical report must include: